Skip to contents

 .what

-a tidyselect expression (see tidyselect syntax) specifying the columns to be transformed
+A tidyselect expression (see tidyselect syntax) selecting the columns to transform.

 ...